pez57/portfolio-1-rewinder/README.md

 ## Features
 ---
 __Navigation__
 The navigation logo and menu on the top of the landing page is an easy way for the user to navigate to their desired section within the site.
-The aim is introduce users to what they expect to discover on the website and each menu option has been named accordingly to link to the corresponding section.
+The aim is to introduce users to what they expect to discover on the website and each menu option has been named accordingly to link to the corresponding section.
 ![](assets/images/rewindernavbar.jpg)

 __Landing Page__
-The landing page has a background image of the podcast host and guest chatting in a records store.
+The landing page has a background image of the podcast host and guest chatting in a record store.
 This represents the theme of the podcast and gives a new fan a visual first impression of the show.
 The text box is a short _about_ paragraph which simply informs the user of what the podcast is all about.
 ![](assets/images/lndngpgrewinder.png)